ashwinvis/umatrix2ublock/README.rst

 Background
 ----------

-In my browser, I originally had uBlock-Origin_ Origin (default settings) and uMatrix_.
+In my browser, I originally had uBlock-Origin_ (with its default settings) and uMatrix_.

 I started using uMatrix_ to block all third-party requests by default (except css and images), and whitelisting a few requests to make the website is